 4. Season with salt & pepper.

-5. Add the tomatoes, garlic and red pepper flakes.
-Cook until the tomato sauces or falls apart.
-Add stock with some of the bean water.
-Bring up to a simmer.
-Add greens to your pot, wilting into the soup.
-Cook for 5-10 minutes, depending the toughness of your greens.
+6. Add the beans and the mustard greens to your pot, wilting into the soup, and include the bread.
+Cook for 15 minutes, depending the toughness of your greens.

 7. Season with salt & pepper.
 Bread should dissolve, creating a velvety texture.
 Not a thick bread soup.
-Allow to cook for another 5-10 minutes.
+Cook for 15 minutes.
 Taste check & adjust your seasonings.

 8. TO SERVE: Serve with a healthy drizzle of the best extra virgin olive oil you have and a ribbon of parmesan.